parasyte/pixels/README.md

 ### Driver issues

 The most common issue is having an outdated graphics driver installed on the host machine. `pixels` requests a low power (aka integrated) GPU by default.
-If the examples are not working for any reason, you may try setting the `PIXELS_HIGH_PERF` environment variable (the value does not matter, e.g. `PIXELS_HIGH_PERF=1` is fine) to see if that addresses the issue on your host machine.
+If the examples are not working for any reason, you may try setting the `WGPU_POWER_PREF=high` environment variable to see if that addresses the issue on your host machine.

 You should also try to keep your graphics drivers up-to-date, especially if you have an old Intel integrated GPU.
 Keep in mind that some drivers and GPUs are EOL and will not be supported.